-The Group company's other revenue is from gain(loss) from sales of assets, gain(loss) from foreign exchange translation, interest revenue, revenue from financial lease (the year 2020) etc. For the year 2020 and 2021, the Group were Other Revenue of 7.80 million baht and 16.11 million baht respectively.
-In 2021, the other revenue increased by 8.31 million baht from 2020 as a result of revenue from gain from foreign exchange translation, gain from sales of assets and recognized gain on compensation from a chemical explosion and fire at the foam pellet factory located in Soi Kingkaew 21 which was the company's branch.
+The Group's other revenue consisted of gain(loss) from sales of assets, gain(loss) from foreign exchange translation, interest income, revenue from financial lease (during the year 2021), etc. For the year 2021 and 2022, the Group's other revenue decreased by 3.78 million baht, from 16.11 million baht to 12.33 million baht.
+The reason for higher other revenue in 2021 was due to the fact that the company gained compensation from a chemical explosion and fire at the foam pellet factory located in Soi Kingkaew 21 which was the company's branch.
+While in 2022, the Group's other revenue came from the gain in foreign exchange translation and profit from the sales of assets.